 What is Jerry Cantrell's Net Worth?

 Jerry Cantrell is an American guitarist, singer, and songwriter who has an estimated net worth of $25 million.
-Jerry Cantrell is the founder, lead guitarist, co-lead vocalist, and songwriter of legendary rock band Alice in Chains.
+Jerry Cantrell stands as one of rock music's most accomplished guitarists and songwriters, best known as the co-founder, lead guitarist, and co-vocalist of Alice in Chains.
+His distinctive guitar style, combining heavy metal riffs with blues influences and haunting melodies, helped create the band's signature sound and influenced the direction of alternative metal and grunge.

 Early Life